 To help you out, I’ve put together a list of beginners’ courses for HTML and other web development tools that I recommend.
 Check it out!

 Thanks for reading!
-Please feel free to share your thoughts in the comments below or contact me directly.
+Please feel free to share your thoughts in the comments below.
 And if you liked the post, please share it with others!